Sign up for our daily recaps of the ever-changing search marketing landscape.

 Responding to a drumbeat of complaints about poor search results, Google rolled out its “Panda” update in February 2011.
 Panda targets what is described as “thin” or “shallow” content or content that is lacking in substance.

-This domain-level penalty targets sites with a predominant amount of so-so content and essentially treats it similar to overt spam techniques.
+This domain-level penalty targets sites with a predominant amount of so-so content and essentially treats it similarly to the way it treats overt spam techniques.

-Today it’s no longer a question of whether the content is simply relevant but whether it is valuable to the user.
+Today, it’s no longer a question of whether the content is simply relevant, but also whether it is valuable to the user.

 To learn more about this, see some of our articles in the category below: